BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 This expected value is estimated to be reached over a statistically meaningful sample of tickets sold.
 As you sell more tickets, the prize payout will move towards this expected average.

-We therefore suggest, that you always set aside at least 35% of your gross proceeds for prizes.
+Before starting your Lottery, you should create a Prize Trust Fund, equal to your top prize.

-Even if only 5% of sales receipts are won as prizes in any given draw, set aside at least another 30% as a reserve for future draws.
+Additionaly, after each game, we suggest that you set aside at least 35% of your gross proceeds for prizes.
+Therefore, if only 5% of sales receipts are won as prizes in any given draw, contribute the remaining 30% to your Prize Trust Fund, to cover any unexpected wins in future draws.

 ### Can I accept Direct Debit payments?
 ### Can I accept payment via credit cards as well?